Nevenall/ghosting-the-edge/manuscript.md

 #### Aspects

-Add a negative aspect or take away a positive aspect.
+Add a negative aspect or take away a positive {.right\}

 #### Skills